 - Use a sharp 2H pencil.

 - Do not press too hard on the drawing surface.
-If you press too hard, you will damage the drawing surface making it impossible for soft value changes.
+If you press too hard, you will damage the drawing surface, making soft value changes impossible.

 - Draw darker values by drawing on top of the same line that has been drawn not by pressing hard.